samocooper/nuclitrack/docs/index.rst

 ::
 	> sudo spctl --master-enable

-OpenGL version is less than 2.0: Update your graphics driver.
+OpenGL version is less than 2.0: Update your graphics drivers.

-NucliTrack is also availale as a Python 3 package for development, and batch processing of image, see section XS for details of how to install Nuclitrack as a Python package.

 Loading time series images
 --------------------------

 To get started you need a video of cells that need tracking.
-Importantly, the video must be stored as a sequence of individual tiff files, it doesn't matter how they're named but somewhere they must have zero padded time points e.g:
+Importantly, the video must be stored as a sequence of individual tiff files.
+There are then three options for loading the .tif image time series into NucliTrack.

+However, before loading you need to specify file names for the hdf5 files that will store your tracking data and parameters.
+You can either enter the location for these files directly into the text boxes and hit enter.
+Alternatively navigate to the desired folder, enter names for the files at the end of the directory path, and then hit enter.

+Auto Load
+^^^^^^^^^

+The autoloading interface allows you to load a .tif series based on the first and last filename of each channel.
+Whilst it doesn't matter how the rest of the file is named, the image series must contain a continuous series of zero padded time points e.g:

 |	somename_ch1_01.tif
-|	somename_ch1_01.tif
+|	somename_ch1_02.tif
-|	somename_ch1_01.tif
+|	somename_ch1_03.tif

 	...

 	somename_ch1_99.tif

+To load your videos navigate to the folder containing them, select the first image file toggle button and click the first image filename.
+Click the last image toggle button, and then either modify the filename in the text input bar or select the last image file.

-Different channels can be loaded as long as the image size and number of frame is the same:
+You can now either hit the load images button, or alternativley load another channel as long as the image size and number of frames is the same.
+To do this choose a different channel from the drop down list, and repeat the above process.
+Once the first and last file names for all channels have been selected press the load images button:

 |	somename_ch2_01.tif
-|	somename_ch2_01.tif
+|	somename_ch2_02.tif
-|	somename_ch2_01.tif
+|	somename_ch2_03.tif

 	...

 	somename_ch2_99.tif

-A good set of videos to try the application out is the `benchmark dataset <http://ctc2015.gryf.fi.muni.cz/Public/FirstEdition/>`_ from the `first cell tracking challenge <http://www.codesolorzano.com/celltrackingchallenge/Cell_Tracking_Challenge/Results_First_CTC.html>`_.

-Select load data, and into the first box type a filename and press enter, this is where your tracking data will be saved.
-If you already have data in that file you can now load it by clicking load data.

-To load your videos navigate to the folder containing them.
-Double click the first image in the sequence then click the 'CH1 1st' button, then double click the last image in the sequence and click 'CH last'.

-You can now load the movie by clicking the load movie button.
-Alternatively, other channels can be loaded allowing data to be extracted from them, though only the first channel is used for segmentation.
-Finally if you have a file location copied to the clip board this can be pasted into the textboxes for file name and amended.

-Note: pasting into the text box requires a double click as opposed to keyboard shortcut.

-Finally choose a file name to store your parameters in hit enter, then click load data, this is separate to the tracking file so you can reuse parameters for future experiments.

-Click load data button again to minimise this window.

 .. figure:: Nt01.jpg
    :scale: 80 %